PSUmodeling/Cycles/docs/index.md

 #### `HOURLY_INFILTRATION`

-Controls whether water infiltration and redistribution between soil layers is calculated using the daily cascade method (set value to `0`) or a finite difference numerical integration at an hourly timestep (set value to `1`).
+Controls whether water infiltration and redistribution between soil layers is calculated using the daily cascade method (set value to `0`) or a finite difference numerical integration at an hourly time-step (set value to `1`).
 The cascade method is the most computationally efficient, but does not allow for water contents greater than field capacity or soil wetting from the bottom up.
 Cascade method can miss denitrification badly, but do a good job with the water balance.